BernardYuan/AdventureOfTriangle/README.md

 As Time is quite limited, only two classes are completed: Hero and Floor

 #!!!!!TODO!!!!!!
 - button need to be put on
 - change the T’s A point
 - give the bound of the map
 - make a new map(longer! )
 - death! (drop into water, encounter the obstacle, etc.) - and death scene
 - sound effect(Alternative)
-- logo, title and buttons(Alternative)
+- logo, title and buttons(Alternative)  done by Bernard

 #Todo:
 ##杨家琦需要关注的函数：